OlaOlaoni/Send-Email/README.md

 python-decouple==3.3
 ```

-# Next, create an environment file called .env in the base directory:
+# Next, create an environment file called .env in the base directory to saved our password:
 ```
 password="your_password"
 ```